Does Renters Insurance Cover Water Damage?

 Renters insurance protects your property from heavy rain and storms, but not in all instances.

-Renters insurance covers damage to your property from incoming water if, say, a window breaks during a storm due to heavy wind.
+Renters insurance covers damage to your property from incoming water if a window breaks during a storm due to heavy wind.

-Wind damage is usually covered in a standard policy, no matter who you are insured by.
+Wind damage is usually covered in a standard policy, regardless of who you are insured.

-And if a storm destroys your rental unit or home, your insurance will cover the costs of the repair and also loss of use because your dwelling is inhabitable.
+And if a storm destroys your rental unit or home, your insurance will cover the repair costs and loss of use because your dwelling is inhabitable.

 On the other hand, if you are irresponsible and leave a window open during a storm and your furniture and other properties get damaged, your insurer will not cover any costs needed to replace them.

 What is Excluded from a Typical Renters Insurance Company?

 In a word, anything that came with your rental includes fixtures like ceiling chandeliers or appliances like refrigerators.

 If these get damaged, it’s the landlord who shells out the money to replace them.